Your Menstrual Cycle Phases—Explained

 Unfortunately, the 25 and 26 days in your cycle tend to be a struggle because PMS is now in full force, explains Streicher-so don't be surprised if feeling bloated is all you can think about.
 Just remember to stay calm because you're not alone: Research published in the journal Human Reproduction found that it's extremely common for women suffering from PMS to crave high carbohydrate sweets-and the cravings only increase as your symptoms worsen.

 Keep in mind, though, that you're probably not eating as much you think you are.
 Research published in the journal Physiology & Behavior found that during PMS most women only consume roughly 200 calories more per day than they normally would.
-(And food can actually work in your favor.
-Find out what to Eat to Beat PMS.)
+(Try these holistic PMS treatments to manage your symptoms.)

 Days 27 to 28